 Be Mindful of Portion Sizes

 Portion control isn't just about eating less; it's about eating the right amount for your body's needs.
 Visualize a standard portion size for common foods.
-For example, a serving of cooked rice is about half a cup, and a serving of protein is about the size of your palm.
+And for example, a serving of cooked rice is about half a cup, and a serving of protein is about the size of your palm.
 Over time, you'll develop a better sense of what a reasonable portion looks like.

 Incorporate Regular Physical Activity